 What I Offer

-Success in learning frequently depends on finding the right Piano Instructor; someone who knows the subject well and understands how to motivate and inspire others.
+Success in learning frequently depends on finding the right Piano Instructor; someone who not only plays well, but also teaches well; they understand how to motivate and inspire others.
+They relate well with their student; they're the coach and cheerleader.
 My teaching style focuses on skills training, but also emphasizes self-exploration and discovering a passion for something new.
 I strive to make each lesson FUN; learning to play shouldn't feel like a chore.
 Through on and off the bench activities, I keep students engaged and enjoying the learning process.